christianps-dev/Movie-Searcher/README.md

 * **Real-time Discovery**: Fetches titles, genres, and posters directly via OMDB API integration.
 * **Modern Auth (OAuth0)**: Secure registration and login using Auth0 (OIDC/OAuth 2.0) for centralized identity management.
 * **Session Persistence**: Utilizes Session Storage in the browser to maintain the user's active state and access tokens without constant re-authentication.
+* **Optimized Delivery**: Nginx serves the frontend assets and acts as a high-performance web server.
 * **Personalized Favorites**: Users can persist their favorite movies to a private catalog.
 * **Single Page Application (SPA)**: A fast, responsive, and dark-themed UI built with **Angular** and **Bootstrap 5**.
 * **Containerized**: "One-command" deployment using Docker and Docker Compose.